-Summer is the perfect time to attend outdoor gigs.
-What’s better for a punter than a bit of sun, a cold beverage and a good live band?
-On the other side of the stage, there are a whole host of tasks you’ll have to tackle in order to capture the sound and performance of a more intimate show.
+When festival season rolls around you’d better be prepared to put on a great show!
+What’s better for a punter than the sun shining down, a cold beverage in hand and a good live band?
+On the other side of the stage, there are a whole host of tasks you’ll have to tackle in order to capture the sound and performance your audience expects.

 Here’s a brief summary of how you can improve your outdoor gigs: